olivier-hnry/dblite/README.md

 ## Usage

-Interpret a program by running `db-lite path/to/program.db` in the conole.
+Interpret a program by running `dblite path/to/program.db` in the conole.
 To display help, you may use the option `-help` or `--help`.